Connect With Us

 Pharmacists have the goal of making sure their patients use medication safely and effectively, whether they practice in community pharmacies or hospitals, perform research, or work at pharmaceutical and health care companies.
 As one of the nation's most trusted professions, pharmacy involves drug preparation, patient counseling, disease state management and research.
 The demand for pharmacists has increased due to the tremendous advances in knowledge about diseases, medications and factors that enhance or diminish the safety and effectiveness of drugs.

 Read Prescription for a Rewarding Career, a publication by the American Association of Colleges of Pharmacy.

 The college's distinction of being located on an academic health science campus makes it unique among other pharmacy colleges in the region and bolsters research and practice opportunities for students.
 The nationally ranked College of Pharmacy and Pharmaceutical Sciences occupies two state-of-the-art facilities with the latest instructional laboratories, classrooms, and research laboratories featuring advanced equipment and computer technologies.
 Wolfe Hall on the Main Campus is one of the most advanced science facilities in the nation, and the college's new, $25 million facility on the university's Health Science Campus, The Frederic and Mary Wolfe Center, offers professional division students hands-on experience in an integrated medical community.

 Pharmacy students enjoy the personal attention of a small college with the resources and opportunities of a large university.
-Graduates of the College of Pharmacy and Pharmaceutical Sciences consistently score above both the state and national average on the Pharmacy Board Licensure Exam.
+Graduates of the College of Pharmacy and Pharmaceutical Sciences consistently score above both the state and national average on the North American Pharmacist Licensure Exam (NAPLEX).
 Upon passage of the licensure exam, UT Pharmacy students had a 100 percent job placement rate for over 50 years!

 Additional Opportunities at UT